idumzaes/cups_airprint/README.md

 ## Setup
 ### Volumes:
-`/config`: where the persistent printer configs will be stored `/services`: Mapped to `/etc/avahi/services`, where Avahi service files will be generated.
+`/config`: where the persistent printer configs will be stored.

+`/services`: Mapped to `/etc/avahi/services`, where Avahi service files will be generated.
 ### Variables:
 `CUPSADMIN`: the CUPS admin user you want created